Treasury Yields Fall to Fresh 2019 Lows After Weak Jobs Data

 "The Fed's got to take notice of this," said Larry Milstein, head of Treasury trading at R.W.
 Pressprich & Co.
 The decline in two-year yields suggests "you're pricing in multiple easings in a short time."

+Fed funds futures, which investors use to bet on the direction of central-bank policy, late Friday showed greater-than 50% odds that the Fed will cut rates three times or more by the end of the year, according to CME Group data.
+That is up from less than 1% a month ago.

-The drop in the two-year yield puts it close to half a percentage point below the lower end of the current range of the Fed's benchmark overnight rate of 2.25%-2.5%, which is a strong sign that investors are expecting the central bank to lower interest rates more than once in coming months.
+The drop in the two-year yield puts it close to a half percentage point below the lower end of the current range of 2.25% to 2.5% for the Fed's benchmark overnight rate.
+The decline in short-term bond yields is another sign that investors are expecting the central bank to lower interest rates more than once in coming months.

+The Labor Department data also showed the pace of wage gains slowed to 3.1% in May from 3.2% the month before, a sign inflationary pressures remain muted.
+Inflation poses a threat to the value of bonds' fixed payments.

+Inflation expectations have fallen sharply in recent weeks.
+The bond market's proxy for the expected average rate of inflation for the next 10 years -- the gap between yields on Treasury inflation-protected securities and conventional U.S. government debt maturing 10 years from now -- stood Friday at about 1.7%, down from about 2% in late April.

 Write to Daniel Kruger at Daniel.Kruger@wsj.com